gvignesh286/gvignesh286.github.io/README.md

 let is_equal = 10 == 10;
 let not = !true;
 ```
-### add then checks if equal and returns answer for logic check
+### -add then checks if equal and returns answer for logic check

 #   Control Structures
 ## Conditionals